 Other performance assessment resources include Massive Open Online Course materials, Building Educator Assessment Literacy Professional Development Materials, and other recommended Performance Task Banks.

 SCALE has offered Massive Online Open Courses (MOOC) focused on teaching educators how to design performance tasks and to implement the performance tasks in their classrooms.
 We have made some of the previous course materials and two of the videos in the courses available here.
 If you are interested in working with us to provide these MOOC courses to educators, please contact us.

 Professional Development Materials

 The Building Educator Assessment Literacy project is a partnership between SCALE and WestEd supported by the William & Flora Hewlett Foundation, the Bechtel Foundation, and the Stuart Foundation.
 The BEAL professional development modules are designed to support educators in learning from student work on performance tasks.
-The BEAL modules provide a structure for educators to analyze and score student responses to ELA and Mathematics performance tasks from the Smarter Balanced Assessment Practice Test, reflect on the design and purpose of performance tasks in summative and formative contexts, and experience collaborative analysis of student work on performance tasks as a process for informing instructional practice.
+The BEAL modules provide a structure for educators to analyze and score student responses to English Language Arts (ELA) and Mathematics performance tasks from the Smarter Balanced Assessment Practice Test, reflect on the design and purpose of performance tasks in summative and formative contexts, and experience collaborative analysis of student work on performance tasks as a process for informing instructional practice.

 The primary BEAL modules for ELA and Mathematics are combined into single files for each content area:

 The modules focused on analyzing summative assessment data are combined into two separate files, and are designed for inclusion as a final session in the BEAL professional development for both Math and ELA audiences, as well as for administrators and others.